AQI in California Guidelines: AQI’s Impact on Schools

 This score is then translated into a color-coded system (green, yellow, orange, red, purple, and maroon) ranging from “Good” to “Hazardous”.

-Air Quality Monitoring Policy Changes in California
+California’S AQI Monitoring Policy Changes

 As part of the Air Quality Guidelines for Schools, the California Air Resources Board (CARB) has enforced the following across all schools in California: